Radiotopia: Everything is Alive

 Everything is Alive is an unscripted interview show in which the host, Ian Chillag, interviews an actor inhabiting the role of a different inanimate object each episode.
 Interview "subjects" in the first season included a can of generic cola, a bar of soap, and a mousetrap.
 These interviews are punctuated by conversations between Chillag and a real person that further explore topics touched upon in the main interview.
 Before joining Radiotopia, Chillag was a producer on NPR's Wait Wait...
 Don't Tell Me! and Fresh Air, and had previously co-hosted the now-defunct podcast How to Do Everything.

 The Heart

 The Heart originally aired in Canada under the name Audio Smut.
 It changed its name when moving to Radiotopia in 2015.
 On December 8, 2017, it was announced that The Heart would not be producing new shows in 2018.
 After December 2017, the show took a hiatus while its producers made a serialized fiction podcast called The Shadows for the CBC in 2018.
 In 2019 producer Kaitlin Prest announced the founding of a new audio arts production company, Mermaid Palace, that will make shows in partnership with Radiotopia and the CBC, including a new season of The Heart, which launched in January 2020.

+Hyperfixed

+Hyperfixed is a podcast hosted by Alex Goldman.
+Each episode, Goldman and staff try to solve a listener-submitted question, ranging in seriousness from minor curiosity to major life decision.